MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v0.md

 **`azureContainerRegistry`** - **Azure Container Registry**<br>
 `string`.
 Optional.
 Use when `secretType = dockerRegistry && containerRegistryType = Azure Container Registry`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies an Azure Container Registry which will be used for pulling container images and deploying applications to the Kubernetes cluster.
+Select an Azure Container Registry which will be used for pulling container images and deploying applications to the Kubernetes cluster.
 Required for commands that need to authenticate with a registry.
 <!-- :::editable-content-end::: -->
 <br>